justinmeiners/efficient-programming-with-components/10_binary_counter.md

 But you don't have to stop there.
 Because you can then put things together into an object.

 It's very easy when you write an algorithm to have a minimal iterator interface.
-They externalize the counter.
+In this case, the iterators externalize the counter.
 We say, "we don't want to know about him, we're just algorithms people".
 We assume the principle that we will have no state for about five minutes, and stay very functional, but then turn around and deal with state.
 We look at the whole thing.

 ### Counter storage